dotnet/docs-maui/docs/migration/multi-project-to-multi-project.md

 ---
-title: "Manually upgrade a multi-project Xamarin.Forms app to a multi-project .NET MAUI app"
+title: "Manually upgrade a Xamarin.Forms app to a multi-project .NET MAUI app"
-description: "Learn how to manually upgrade a multi-project Xamarin.Forms app to a multi-project .NET MAUI app." ms.date: 3/02/2023
+description: "Learn how to manually upgrade a Xamarin.Forms app to a multi-project .NET MAUI app." ms.date: 3/02/2023
 no-loc: [ "Xamarin.Forms", "Xamarin.Essentials", "Xamarin.CommunityToolkit", ".NET MAUI Community Toolkit", "SkiaSharp", "Xamarin.Forms.Maps", "Microsoft.Maui", "Microsoft.Maui.Controls", "net7.0-android", "net7.0-ios" ]
 ---

-# Manually upgrade a multi-project Xamarin.Forms app to a multi-project .NET MAUI app
+# Manually upgrade a Xamarin.Forms app to a multi-project .NET MAUI app

 Upgrading a multi-project Xamarin.Forms app to a multi-project .NET Multi-platform App UI (.NET MAUI) app follows the same steps as a Xamarin.Android and Xamarin.iOS project, with additional steps to take advantage of changes in .NET MAUI.